eclipse-xfsc/facis/README.md

   - Reduced complexity in multi-company collaboration
   - Boosted innovation in Industry 4.0 (real-time monitoring, efficiency optimization, reduced downtime)
 - **How It Works:**
   Each FAP defines **governance, identity management, credential handling, SLA monitoring, and orchestration flows**, ensuring that partners can connect their systems quickly and securely.
 Organizations retain **full control of their own data and services** while adhering to a **shared governance model**.
-- **Availability:**
-  The first FAPs will be made available in **Q3 2025**, with more released gradually through the official [FACIS website](https://www.facis.eu) and the [Eclipse XFSC GitHub repository](https://github.com/eclipse-xfsc).

 In essence, **FAPs are the building blocks of digital federation**, enabling independent organizations to collaborate while safeguarding sovereignty, compliance, and trust.

 ---